ttalexander2/asteroids-go/docs/index.md

 Go is a multi-paradigm language.
 It is both imperative and object oriented.
 Go satisfies the characteristics of an object-oriented language in a unique way that attempts to solve many criticisms made of more traditional object-oriented languages.
 ### Imperative:

 Go has branching and repeating logic as well as statements so it is an imperative language.
+Statements are executed in a procedural fashion, and uses variables to abstract data.
+Go has the ability to function in a sequential, “one instruction at a time” manner.
+However, through parallel processing, Go also has the ability this “Von Neumann bottleneck.”

 ### Object Oriented: